Fedoto4kin/miun-harpaukset/app/README.md

 ## TO-DO

-* Show exercices in admin panel
+* Show exercices in an admin panel
 * Filter exercices in admin by type, by lesson number
-* Fill table exercise json generator(command line)
+* Fill table exercise JSON generator(command line)
 * dump fixtures and add uploaded files to git

 ### Dev Help